California hospitals looking for ways to keep kids safe from COVID-19

 Since the beginning of the pandemic, over 45 kids have died because of COVID-19 in the state of California.

-“Vaccines are free, they are safe, they are effective and the best way to protect you, your family, and the community,” says California Senator Alex Padilla.
+“Vaccines are free, they are safe, they are effective and the best way to protect you, your family, and the community,” said Senator Alex Padilla.